Frequently asked questions

 Can I hold a raffle and could you supply prizes?

-Annually, BBC Children in Need is supported by thousands of amazing supporters.
-We would like to help all of our supporters maximise their fundraising, but with limited resources, we cannot provide merchandise sold on the Pudsey shop to supporters free of charge.
+Annually, BBC Children in Need is supported by thousands of amazing individuals, groups and organisations.
+We would like to help each and every one of them to maximise their fundraising, but with limited resources, we cannot provide merchandise free of charge.

-There are lots of small items available on the Pudsey shop that can be ordered individually.
+There are lots of small items available on the Pudsey shop that can be ordered individually or in bulk.

-In addition under the terms of the Gambling Act 2005 a raffle is considered to be a lottery and must be run in accordance with the law.
+Additionally, under the terms of the Gambling Act 2005, a raffle is considered to be a lottery and must be run in accordance with the law.
 If you’re planning on organising your own raffle, please check the rules on the Gambling Commission website.

-Unfortunately, we do not currently have merchandise for you to sell at your event.
-Many of our supporters do opt to purchase items instead, you will be able to do this through our online shop.
+Unfortunately, we cannot currently provide free merchandise for you to sell at your event.
+Many of our supporters opt to purchase items instead, individually or in bulk.
+You’ll be able to do this through our online shop.

-In addition, we have special arrangements in place for schools whereby we operate a deposit scheme.
-Details of these are in our Schools section.
+We also have special deposit scheme arrangements in place for schools.
+You’ll find details of this in our Schools section.

 My company would like to get involved in fundraising.
 What do I need to do?